-Taking care of your furnace can help quite a bit in the period in between furnace service appointments.
+Caring for your furnace can help quite a bit in the period in between furnace service appointments.
 One of the most basic, and critical, ways to maintain your furnace is in switching out your furnace filter.
-Having a clogged air filter could contribute to a variety of unfavorable problems for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.
+Having a dirty air filter could contribute to a number of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to deciding when you should change your furnace filter?

 Now you’re likely wondering how to swap out your furnace filter.
-Inevitably this will change depending on what furnace you have, but normally:
+Obviously this will change depending on what furnace you have, but typically:

 At Falso Service Experts, we offer membership plans that include replacing standard furnace filters.
-Give us a call today at 315-313-6531 or set up an appointment with us online.
+Give us a call today at 315-313-6531 or schedule an appointment with us online.

-- Open or pull off the air filter panel close to the bottom of your furnace to reveal an open compartment.
+- Open or pull off the air filter panel close to the bottom of your furnace to uncover an open compartment.

-- There will be a little space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a little space to move your filter back and forth that allows you to pull down one end of the filter and remove it from the compartment.